 But this event, although unique, even if it happened today would pale in comparison to the amount of carbon dioxide humanity pumped into the sky every single year – and that’s the crux of it.
-It’s all about the rate emitted over time.
+It’s all about the rate of carbon dioxide emitted over time, not the absolute amounts, per se.

 The Siberian Traps produced a lot of carbon dioxide over a geologically short period of time, but humans produce even more in what amounts to be a geological blink of an eye.
 On average, per year, volcanoes emit 0.3 billion tonnes of carbon dioxide.
 Humans produce at least 100 times that, and that amount is rising year on year.